OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges.md

 Ranges can have formats applied to individual cells based on conditions.
 For more information about this, see [Apply conditional formatting to Excel ranges](excel-add-ins-conditional-formatting.md).

-## Work with dates using the Momment-MSDate plug-in
+## Work with dates using the Moment-MSDate plug-in

 The [Moment JavaScript library](https://momentjs.com/) provides a convenient way to use dates and timestamps.
 The [Moment-MSDate plug-in](https://www.npmjs.com/package/moment-msdate) converts the format of moments into one preferable for Excel.
 This is the same format the [NOW function](https://support.office.com/article/now-function-3337fd29-145a-4347-b2e6-20c904739c46) returns.